 Tips for the Best Vanilla Buttercream Frosting

 I just wanted to throw in my recommendations for buttercream frosting since it’s been a while:

-3. Lots of butter.
-Yes there are days I try to be a little healthier and reduce the amount of butter I add to my buttercream frosting but those days I will admit, it’s just not quite as good.
+- Lots of butter.
+Yes, there are days I try to be a little healthier and reduce the amount of butter I add to my buttercream frosting, but on those days it’s just not quite as good.
 This is an indulgent frosting and sometimes it’s definitely worth it.

-4. Use some salted butter.
+- Use some salted butter.
 I’ve found my favorite ratio is 2:1 (2 being unsalted and 1 being salted).
-I’ve tried several times to add the salt on my own, so as they say I can control the amount of salt.
-The salt seems to stand out too much that way and doesn’t ever seem to fully dissolve into the frosting.
-In my opinion a bit of salted butter is the way to go.
+I’ve tried several times to add the salt on my own, so I can control the amount of salt.
+But the salt seems to stand out too much that way and doesn’t ever seem to fully dissolve into the frosting.
+In my opinion, a bit of salted butter is the way to go.
 No salt at all and the frosting seems to buttery and too sweet.
 Salted butter just adds a little contrast and enhances the sweetness.

-5. Ratio is important, don’t add any more/less powdered sugar than listed or the proportions won’t be right and your texture wont be spot on.
-Also, scoop and level the powdered sugar when measuring (rather than pour or spoon and level).
+- Ratio is important.
+Son’t add any more/less powdered sugar than listed or the proportions won’t be right and your texture wont be spot on.
+Scoop and level the powdered sugar when measuring (rather than pour or spoon and level).

-8. If you are working in a fairly warm environment, begin with a chilled mixing bowl and chill the buttercream a bit before you begin piping.
-Work, in a few batches while piping so the frosting doesn’t all melt (and lose it fluff) in the piping bag from the warmth of your hands.
+- Chill the bowl.
+If you are working in a fairly warm environment, begin with a chilled mixing bowl and chill the buttercream a bit before you begin piping.
+Work in a few batches while piping so the frosting doesn’t all melt (and lose its fluff) in the piping bag from the warmth of your hands.

 - 3/4 cup all-purpose flour

 - 3/4 cup cake flour